- August 21, 2019

-While the US delayed some tariffs until December 15th, due to fears of an impact to the coming Christmas season in the US and pushback from major U.S. retailers and retail sourcing organizations, China is still facing heavy pressure.
+While the US delayed some tariffs until December 15th, due to fears of an impact to the coming Christmas season in the US and pushback from major U.S. retailers and supply chain management software organizations, China is still facing heavy pressure.

 The Grim Numbers

 According to statistics released recently by China’s Bureau of Statistics, Industrial Production – a key measure of the Chinese economy – increased by 4.8% year-on year in July, the lowest figure in 17 years.
 Maybe less alarming, but another key measure is retail sales, which were down to 7.6% year-on-year in July compared to an expected 8.6% increase.

 In other numbers, Chinese exports fell by 1.3 per cent year-on-year after tariffs on US$200 billion of Chinese goods were raised from 10 per cent to 25 per cent by in May.
 In the first half of this year, China’s exports to the US fell by 8.1 per cent to US$199.4 billion, while imports dropped by 29.9 per cent to US$58.9 billion.